lorenmt/reco/README.md

 Download the pre-trained models with the links above, then create and place them into the folder `model_weights` in this repository.
 Run `python visual.py` to visualise the results.

 ### Other Notices
-1. We observe that the performance for the full label semi-supervised setting in CityScapes dataset is not stable across different machines, for which all methods may drop 2-5% performance, though the ranking keeps the same.
+1. We observe that the performance for the fully labelled semi-supervised CityScapes is not stable across different machines, for which all methods may drop 2-5% performance, though the ranking keeps the same.
 Different GPUs in the same machine do not affect the performance.
-The performance for the other datasets in the full label mode, and the performance for all datasets in the partial label mode is consistent.
+The performance for the other datasets in the full label mode, and the performance for all datasets in the partial label mode is consistent and stable.
+2. The current data sampling strategy in full label mode is designed for choosing very few labelled data (< 20%), to achieve a balanced class distribution (sample new images which must contain the least sampled class in previous sampled images, and the number of classes in each image much be more than a defined threshold).
+If you plan to use the code to evaluate on more labelled data, please change the `unique_num` in each `get_DATASET_idx` function to 1 (number of class threshold in each image), or you can completely remove this sampling strategy by sampling training data randomly.
-2. Please use `--seed 0, 1, 2` to accurately reproduce/compare our results with the exactly same labelled and unlabelled split we used in our experiments.
+3. Please use `--seed 0, 1, 2` to accurately reproduce/compare our results with the exactly same labelled and unlabelled split we used in our experiments.

 ## Citation
 If you found this code/work to be useful in your own research, please considering citing the following: